mitchellgordon95/mitchellgordon95.github.io/_drafts/physical-manifestations-braindump.md

 and math?
 It's not clear how to ground many things in the real world.
 Sometimes there's none, and sometimes there's many different ways.
 More next time.

-## Practical Physicalism: a Philosophy
+## Practical Physicalism: an Apology

 Friend said my views line up with physicalism.
 Not really [physicalism](https://plato.stanford.edu/entries/physicalism/), i don't get any